Three-dimensional Navier-Stokes equations driven by space-time white noise: N-S equation by regularity structure theory

-\proof In our case, the nonlinearity is locally subcritical. (i) (ii) in Definition 2.1 can be checked easily. (iii) in Definition 2.1 and the last result for $\mathcal{I}^{ii_1}$ follow from the definitions of $\Delta$ and $\Gamma_g$. $ \Box$ .10in
+\proof In our case, the nonlinearity is locally subcritical. (i) (ii) in Definition 2.1 can be checked easily. (iii) in Definition 2.1 and the last results for $\mathcal{I}$ and $\mathcal{I}_0^{ii_1}$ follow from the definitions of $\Delta$ and $\Gamma_g$. $ \Box$ .10in

 We also endow $\mathfrak{T}_F$ with a natural commutative product $\star$ by setting $\tau\star\tau' = \tau\tau'$ for all basis vectors $\tau, \tau'$.